 Web services are not new, but they are evolving into something that is increasingly important for software development companies to deliver.
+Creating RESTful APIs is crucial if you want others to safely interface with your data.
 While you can enable your applications to access services provided by other developers, the real key to long term success is to create your own web service APIs to allow other developers to access your systems.

 Why?
 Because doing so puts your software and data at the centre of an ecosystem of interlinked systems instead of living on the periphery, consuming services provided by others.
 That makes your system the controlling hub which others connect to; makes your data and business logic the vital resource that other come to rely on.